skills/test-with-actions/README.md

 ## Welcome

 [Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) can help you stick to your team’s quality standards by running tests and reporting the results on GitHub.
-CI tools run builds and tests, triggered by commits.
-The results post back to GitHub in the pull request.
+CI tools run builds and tests, triggered by commits and pull requests.
+Results are available on GitHub - for example, in pull requests.
 The goal is fewer issues in `main` and faster feedback as you work.

 - **Who is this for**: Developers, DevOps Engineers, new GitHub users, students, teams.
 - **What you'll learn**: What continuous integration is, how to use GitHub Actions for CI, how to create a workflow that runs tests and produces test reports.
 - **What you'll build**: We'll use [remark-lint](https://github.com/remarkjs/remark-lint) to check the consistency of Markdown files.
-- **Prerequisites**: We assume you've completed [Hello GitHub Actions](https://github.com/skills/hello-github-actions) first.
+- **Prerequisites**: We assume you've completed the [Hello GitHub Actions](https://github.com/skills/hello-github-actions) course first.
 - **How long**: This course takes less than two hours to complete.

 In this course, you will: